Tonight’s episode featured a special guest host, Julian Dunn of Chef.

-Bridget asks Katherine how Etsy’s engineering practices influence or are informed by the culture of the company.
-Katherine mentions Etsy’s B-Corporation status, which means they are focused on social good, transparency, giving back to the environment - and that’s reflected in a lot of what they do, from codeascraft to blog posts to involving sellers in the community.
+Bridget asks Ryn how Etsy’s engineering practices influence or are informed by the culture of the company.
+Ryn mentions Etsy’s B-Corporation status, which means they are focused on social good, transparency, giving back to the environment - and that’s reflected in a lot of what they do, from codeascraft to blog posts to involving sellers in the community.

-Bridget asks Katherine about her decision-making process to decide that Etsy was right for her.
-She said that even though Etsy folks she met at Velocity didn’t know her, they were welcoming and never condescended to her.
+Bridget asks Ryn about their decision-making process to decide that Etsy was right for them.
+They said that even though Etsy folks they met at Velocity didn’t know them, they were welcoming and never condescended to them.
 (Also, pink-haired thought leadership.)
-She also admired how Ian Malpass was mentioning at devopsdaysMSP how he wanted to put together a class for effective male allies inside Etsy.
+They also admired how Ian Malpass was mentioning at devopsdaysMSP how he wanted to put together a class for effective male allies inside Etsy.